pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST execute this module in the following order, applying the **Capability Model** and **Capability Construction Rules** throughout:

 1. Interpret the target description and identify the target scope.
-2. Extract capability signals from the target description.
+2. Extract capability signals from the target description according to **Capability Signal Grounding**.
 3. Generate and refine the capability set:
     1. infer capability candidates from capability signals;
     2. identify Core User Capability candidates;